 - Named to the 2012 and 2015-2018 Pennsylvania Super Lawyers’ Rising Stars list, which is made up of the less than 2.5% of lawyers in the state that are under 40 or have been practicing for fewer than 10 years

-- Named by Best Lawyers for “Best Lawyers in America 2018 – Mass Tort Litigation / Class Actions – Plaintiffs” (based on nomination, voting, analysis, and eligibility check).
+- Named by Best Lawyers for “Best Lawyers in America – Mass Tort Litigation / Class Actions – Plaintiffs” 2018 and 2019 (based on nomination, voting, analysis, and eligibility check).

 - Membership in the Philadelphia Complex Litigation Center Mass Tort Technology and Information Committee, which seeks to address technology‐related issues and problems unique to mass tort litigation

 - Winner of Pennsylvania Lawyers’ Justice Ruth Bader Ginsburg “Pursuit of Justice” Legal Writing Competition.

 Mr. Mankoff is admitted to practice law in Pennsylvania, New York, the United States District Court for the Eastern District of Pennsylvania, and the United States District Court for the Western District of New York.
 He has volunteered at diverse organizations including the American Civil Liberties Union, the Nationalities Service Center, the Forum for African Women Educationalists, and the Wildlife Conservation Society.